 0845 numbers, for example, are free to call for up to an hour, during the inclusive minutes of your call package if you're a BT customer.
 Yet call an 0844 number and you'll be charged up to 5.1p/minute, plus a connection fee of up to 15p.

 Plus many consumers don't realise 03 numbers are the same as geographic 01 and 02 numbers.
 So these are included as part of your landline calls package or mobile allowance and you won't be charged unless you call outside of your package, or you go over your mobile allowance.

-Consumer Minister Jo Swinson announced plans earlier this month to stop traders (barring those in financial services and public transport) from using premium rate numbers (see our Free 0800 Calls From Mobiles and Say No To 0870 guides for tips on cutting costs).
+Consumer Minister Jo Swinson announced plans earlier this month to stop traders (barring those in financial services and public transport) from using premium rate numbers.

 But the directive doesn't have to come into force until June 2014 and even then some companies, including financial services, will be exempt.
 So here's how much calls to often-pricey 08 numbers really cost, and how you can beat these charges.